storageos/charts/stable/storageos-operator/README.md

     changed blocks.
 * Multiple AccessModes - dynamically provision ReadWriteOnce or ReadWriteMany volumes.
+* Rapid Failover - quickly detects node failure and automates recovery actions without administrator intervention.
+* Data Encryption - both in transit and at rest.
 * Scalability - disaggregated consensus means no single scheduling point of failure.
-* Thin provisioning - Only consume the space you need in a storage pool.
+* Thin provisioning - only consume the space you need in a storage pool.
-* Data reduction - Transparent inline data compression to reduce the amount of storage used in a backing store as well as reducing the network bandwidth requirements for replication.
+* Data reduction - transparent inline data compression to reduce the amount of storage used in a backing store as well as reducing the network bandwidth requirements for replication.
 * Flexible configuration - all features can be enabled per volume, using PVC